FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 **Example**: A script with grouped statements checks user roles and outputs messages conditionally, using curly braces for clarity.

-**Scenario**: A developer uses flow control to display different webpage content based on user authentication status.
+A developer uses flow control to display different webpage content based on user authentication status.

 ---